 In combination with extensive epidemiological findings, the portable iSeq 100 System enabled local scientists to analyze transmission patterns and trace the outbreak's origin.Read Article

-Illumina NGS was used to sequence the novel coronavirus genome, in combination with other technologies, as published in the New England Journal of Medicine.Read Article
+Illumina NGS was used to sequence the SARS-CoV-2 coronavirus genome, in combination with other technologies, as published in the New England Journal of Medicine.Read Article

 A key advantage of NGS is that researchers can generate genome sequence data capable of identifying a range of organisms (bacteria, viruses, and parasites).
 Examining variations across genomes supports cross-sectional studies for better understanding of mechanisms that lead to infection and spread, as well as phylogenetic analysis to determine relatedness among organisms.

 High-resolution pathogen typing using whole-genome sequencing data can differentiate organisms that many older methods cannot distinguish.

 Microbial whole-genome sequencing can help epidemiologists overcome traditional challenges of tracking disease origins and investigating outbreaks.

 Get an introduction to genomic epidemiology as Dr. Jennifer Gardy explains how NGS is adding muscle to public health efforts and how it was used to reconstruct outbreaks of tuberculosis in British Columbia, Canada.

 Read article: Staying Ahead of the Next OutbreakView Video